 - In 1941, one vote saved the Selective Service System just 12 weeks before Pearl Harbor!

 Who Was Esther?

 Esther was a beautiful Jewish girl living in exile in Persia.
-She was orphaned as a child and adopted by her Uncle Mordecai.
-Esther was hand selected by the King from an empire-wide search for a queen-in-waiting to replace the former queen.
-In brief, Esther won the “Miss Persia” beauty contest and went through a one year makeover treatment before becoming the Queen.
+She was orphaned as a child and adopted by her uncle Mordecai.
+The king hand-selected Esther from an empire-wide search for a queen-in-waiting to replace the former queen.
+In brief, Esther won the “Miss Persia” beauty contest and went through a one-year makeover treatment before becoming the queen.

 During the time Esther was queen, a decree was issued to exterminate all the Jews in the empire.
-Her Uncle Mordecai, a government official, asked Esther to appeal to King Xerxes on behalf of her people.
-In approaching the King, Esther would be putting her life on the line.
-To approach the King uninvited was automatic death according to Persian law, unless the King choose to spare the person who approached him.
+Her uncle Mordecai, a government official, asked Esther to appeal to King Xerxes on behalf of her people.
+In approaching the king, Esther would be putting her life on the line.
+To approach the king uninvited was automatic death according to Persian law, unless the king chose to spare the person who approached him.

 Mordecai’s encouragement to Esther was “…who knows whether you have come to the kingdom for such a time as this” (Esther 4:14)?